Intracutaneous Microneedle System

-ADAM is a small adhesive device for intracutaneous drug delivery allowing rapid absorption into the bloodstream.
-ADAM is applied to the skin using a ready to use low cost reusable handheld applicator.
+The system is a single-entity combination product, which comprises a reusable applicator and a microneedle array containing patch, for intracutaneous drug delivery allowing rapid absorption into the bloodstream.
+The microneedle array patch is applied to the skin using a ready to use and reusable handheld applicator.

-Each ADAM is individually packaged and stored at room temperature.
+Each microneedle array patch is individually packaged and stored at room temperature.

 How does it work?

-An array of over a thousand tiny drug-coated titanium micro projections is mounted on the skin-facing surface of a backing that resembles an adhesive bandage.
-The length of each micro projection is about 3 times the width of a human hair.
+An array of close to two thousand drug-coated titanium microneedles is mounted on the skin-facing surface of a backing that resembles an adhesive bandage.
+The length of each individual microneedle is about 3 times the width of a human hair.

-When the ADAM is applied, the micro projections penetrate the outermost layer of the epidermis (stratum corneum).
-The shallow depth of penetration limits the likelihood of stimulating sensory nerve endings.
-Interstitial fluid in the skin reconstitutes the drug and makes it available for rapid absorption.
+When the microneedle patch is applied, the microneedles penetrate the outermost layer of the epidermis (stratum corneum).
+The shallow depth of penetration limits the likelihood of stimulating sensory nerve endings and causing pain.
+Interstitial fluid in the skin reconstitutes the drug and makes it available for rapid absorption into the bloodstream.

 There are instances where a drug cannot or should not be administered orally.
 For example, some drugs have poor oral bioavailability.
 In other cases, patients may not be able to tolerate an orally administered drug.
-In addition, intestinal absorption following oral delivery can be slow, delaying the beneficial effects a drug may provide.
+In addition, intestinal absorption following oral delivery can be slow, delaying the beneficial effects of a drug.

-ADAM allows parenteral drug delivery without the use of a hypodermic needle.
+Intracutaneous delivery allows systemic drug delivery without the use of a hypodermic needle.
 In clinical studies, less than 10% of patients reported any pain at the application site.
-Pharmacokinetic analysis demonstrated ~ 3-times faster absorption of zolmitriptan using ADAM compared with orally administered zolmitriptan.
+Pharmacokinetic analysis demonstrated ~ 3-times faster absorption of zolmitriptan using our system compared with orally administered zolmitriptan.